 The second son of a farming family in Canton Vaud, Stan Wawrinka started playing tennis as an eight-year-old in his home city of Lausanne.

-A weekly knock up soon became tri-weekly training sessions.
-And at fifteen, with a clear vision and abundance of talent, Wawrinka left school to focus full time on his sporting ambitions.
+A weekly knock-up soon became tri-weekly training sessions.
+At fifteen, with a clear vision and abundant talent, Wawrinka left school to focus full-time on his sporting ambitions.

 A successful junior career saw him peak at number seven in the world.
-And his victory in the boy’s singles at the 2003 French Open highlighted the young Swiss as a player to note as he embarked on his professional career.
+His victory in the boy’s singles at the 2003 French Open highlighted the young Swiss as a player to note as he embarked on his professional career.

 Stan Wawrinka vs. Rafael Nadal